 The word “Private” in PBX refers to the fact that the equipment needed is owned internally by your business, rather than by the company supplying your telephone service.
 Switching to a hosted PBX provider can undoubtedly bring many benefits and possibilities to your organisation.
 Not to mention, it can allow for unlimited growth when it comes to the number of extensions.
 A good PBX system will also open for more complex functions, such as

 Key Elements of PBX

-A digital PBX is made up of a number of elements, such as
+A hosted PBX is made up of a number of elements, such as